 Unless you want to spend most of Christmas trying to explain to the kids about limited reindeer capacity or elf worker shortages, buy those high-demand toys now.
 They might just not make it to Black Friday given the energy crisis underway in Europe, which according to many en...

-A major energy supply crunch is looming in Europe and elsewhere around the globe, with soaring energy prices contributing to inflation and posing a serious risk to the post-pandemic economic recovery while hurting homes and businesses.
+A major energy supply crunch is looming in Europe and elsewhere around the world, with soaring energy prices contributing to inflation and posing a serious risk to the post-pandemic economic recovery while hurting homes and businesses.
 Whether or not this turns into a full-bl...

 Electricity Access - Our World In Data Electricity is so ubiquitous in everyday life that it’s quite easy to take for granted.
 That’s true, of course, unless you’re one of the billion or so people – or 13 per cent of the world’s population – who don’t have access to it.
 Chad,...